YassineAatita/Schema-Genius/README.md

 ### Schema Management
 - Schema auto-saves as versioned JSON (`schema_versions` table)
 - Auto-loads last saved schema when reopening a project
+- **Version history browser** — visual list of past saves with restore to any point
 - **Unsaved changes** indicator with browser-close warning
 - SQL export — downloads a `.sql` file of the full schema
+- **Import from SQL** — paste or upload a `.sql` file to generate a visual schema

 ### AI Schema Generation
 - Natural language prompt → full schema on canvas
-- Powered by Groq API (Llama 3.3 70B — free tier)
+- Powered by Groq API (Llama 4 Scout — free tier)
+- Image-to-schema: upload an ER diagram image and AI generates the schema
 - Confirmation modal before replacing an existing canvas
 - Example prompts for quick start
+- AI-assisted bio enhancement on Profile page

 ### Schema Validation
 - Client-side validation panel detects errors and warnings